numery009/Spring-Boot-And-Spring-Cloud/README.md

       4) If we use the Zuul then we can skip the step 3 and add the zuul server name on the @FeignClient("Zuul-Server-Name") on the Proxy.

- # Send Request Everytime through Zuul Example
+ # Send All Request through Zuul

  package com.customer.microservices.customeraccountmysql.customeraccountmysql.service;